 - The difficult and dedicated work to maintain the Great Stone Face (Niels Nielsen).

-An 80 mile commute to work from Milton Mills to Danvers Mass required a relocation to New York in 1997.
-Eventually another move to Connecticut and more recently to the Massachusetts town my parents were raised in.
-To stay connected to New Hampshire i have collected History Books on the Granite State as well as Tourism memorabilia and videos, became a Granite State Ambassador and created this Website .
+An 80 mile commute to work (Sylvania Lighting) from Milton Mills to Danvers Mass required a relocation to New York in 1997.
+Eventually another move to Connecticut and more recently back to Oxford, the Massachusetts town my parents were raised in ,brought me closer to New Hampshire.
+To stay connected to the Granite State, I have collected History Books related to New Hampshire as well as Tourism memorabilia and videos.
+I also became a Granite State Ambassador in 2016, Volunteering at the Big "E" and eventually created this Website .

 As I was fortunate to say on New Hampshire Chronicle in Lincoln NH "The Body moved, but the Heart stayed in NH"